sdl002/R_Docker_Intro/README.md

 ### A little info on "cache"
 <img src="/Docs/cache.jpg" width="500">

-Docker will step through the intructions that you have put in your Dockerfile, *in the order they are listed*.
+Docker will step through the intructions for building the image based on your Dockerfile, and it does so *in the order they are listed*.
 While this is happening, Docker is actually checking for an existing image in its cache that it can reuse, *instead of* created a new (duplicate) image.

 You can disable cache by using the --no-cache=true option on the docker build command.